schleuder/schleuder-cli/README.md

 Schleuder-cli enables creating, configuring, and deleting lists, subscriptions, keys, etc. It uses the Schleuder API, either unencrypted via localhost (default) or TLS-encrypted remotely.

+Authentication with an API-key is mandatory.
+It should be provided by the API operators.

-If TLS is used, authentication and TLS-verification is mandatory.
-You need the fingerprint of the TLS-certificate of the Schleuder API and an API-key.
-Both should be provided by the API operators.
+If TLS is used, TLS-verification is also mandatory.
+You need the fingerprint of the TLS-certificate of the Schleuder API, which should also be provided by the API operators.

 schleuder-cli does *not* authorize access.
 Only people who are supposed to have full access to all lists should be allowed to use it on/with your server.